solasalami/share_prompts/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+(base) osalami@MCAIINTEOS share_prompts % npx create-next-app@latest .
+✔ Would you like to use TypeScript? … No
+✔ Would you like to use ESLint? … No
+✔ Would you like to use Tailwind CSS? …  Yes
+✔ Would you like to use `src/` directory? … No
+✔ Would you like to use App Router? (recommended) …  Yes ✔ Would you like to customize the default import alias (@/*)? … No Creating a new Next.js app in /Users/osalami/Documents/NextJs/share_prompts.